licky-licky/toji-no-miko-translations/docs/md/docs/Spring_in_Full_Bloom!_Combined_Off-Campus_Learning.md

 **Miki:** I want to get some photos taken wearing the hakama we borrowed as well\~.
 **Mirja:** Exploring the nightlife isn't so commendable, but we can make an exception today.
 **Mirja:** However, as soon as we've arrived at the inn and eaten, I want everyone in the bath and then bed, understood?
-**Ellen:** Ehh-\!?
+**Ellen:** Ehh-\!\?
 But I wanted to have a pillow fight\!
 And then play cards, and do a test of courage\!
 I heard those are unbreakable traditions for Japanese students\!
 **Miki:** A pillow fight, cards, and a test of courage\!
 That sounds like a lifelong memory in the making\!
 **Mirja:** How many lifelong memories do you plan on experiencing today, Naruse Miki...?
 **Miki:** I'll take every one I can come across\~.